ChrisKurz/nRF_Connect_SDK/doc/NCSv2.3.0_ZKS_02_fifo.md

 A FIFO is a kernel object that implements a traditional first in, first out (FIFO) queue, allowing threads and ISRs to add and remove data items of any size.

+The Zephyr's FIFO is implemented as a queue and it uses a single-linked list.

+Detailed description can be found [here](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/zephyr/kernel/services/data_passing/fifos.html#fifos).

 ## Required Hardware/Software for Hands-on
 - one nRF52 development kit (e.g. nRF52DK, nRF52833DK, or nRF52840DK)
 - install the _nRF Connect SDK_ v2.3.0 and _Visual Studio Code_.
 The description of the installation can be found [here](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.3.0/nrf/getting_started/assistant.html#).